 Just stamp your ticket once.
 We’ve witnessed tourists stamp their tickets into oblivion too many times.
 The machine will stamp the time to show when it was validated.
 If you stamp it more than once, the ticket is voided and you’ll need to buy a new one.
 Otherwise, you risk facing the wrath of the undercover ticket inspectors, who infrequently frequent the city’s transportation network (although always seem to turn up at the right moment when you’ve incorrectly stamped or forgotten to stamp your ticket).
 The ticket controllers work for a private company that Berlin’s transportation authority (BVG) has outsourced this regulatory function to.
 They work on commission and thus have no incentive to show mercy to anybody, tourist or otherwise.
 You’ve been warned.

+Number 13 in our list of things you should know before visiting Berlin concerns the city’s vast collection of world class institutions.
 There are on average 106 rainy days per year in Berlin, which is home to more than 180 museums.
+Which means, the popular joke frequently publicised by the Berlin government, that there are more museums in the city than rainy days in the year, is actually true.
 If you’re looking for an excuse to explore any of them, here’s another one to add to the list.

 There are 403 bridges in Venice, which doesn’t hold a candle to Berlin’s 1,700!
 This makes sense considering Berlin also has the largest number of canals of any city in the world – and more waterways than Amsterdam, Stockholm and Venice combined.